mina-sadek/ROS-dev/README.md

 # ROS-dev
 Developing using ROS with gazebo simulation
+This branch will have nodes that run on a raspberry pi to control a real-time robot

 catkin_ws_crt.sh :
 A bash file that creates and configures catkin_ws for you.